flexera-public/policy_templates/saas/fsm/users_by_category/README.md

 This policy integrates with the Flexera SaaS Manager API to retrieve Managed SaaS Application details.
 The following are prerequisites for this policy to execute:

-- Flexera SaaS Manager implementation with HR roster connected
+- Flexera SaaS Manager implementation with HR roster connected.
 - Please contact your Flexera Customer Success Manager for assistance to generate your FSM token.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Department to report entitled SaaS users* - Department to report on entitled SaaS subscription users
+- *Email Addresses* - Email addresses of the recipients you wish to notify
-- *Email addresses to notify* - Email addresses of the recipients you wish to notify
+- *Department* - Department to report on entitled SaaS subscription users

 ## Policy Actions